byawitz/appwrite-funcover/README.md

 #### Rate limiting & Permissions

-As of now Funcover uses the [REST](https://appwrite.io/docs/rest) [Client-side](https://appwrite.io/docs/sdks#client) SDK that mean that each function will hit their client rate-limit after 60 execution in a given minute.
+As of now Funcover uses the [REST](https://appwrite.io/docs/rest) [Client-side](https://appwrite.io/docs/sdks#client) SDK.
+That mean that each function will hit their client rate-limit after 60 execution in a given minute.

 For most use-cases that will more than enough.

-Also, because Funcover execute the function through Client-side, Make sure you're adding Any execution for your function permissions.
+Also, because Funcover execute the function through Client-side, Make sure you're adding the `Any` execution permission for your function permissions.

 ### Environment variables